rust-lang/api-guidelines/features/modules.md

 [`io::stdio`](http://doc.rust-lang.org/std/io/stdio/).
-On the other hand, [`io::net`](http://doc.rust-lang.org/std/io/net/) contains submodules, so it lives in a separate folder:
+On the other hand, [`io::net`](http://doc.rust-lang.org/std/io/net/) contains submodules, so it lives in a separate directory:

 ```
 io/mod.rs